Help start the first watershed.

 California’s lowest‑income families spend around forty‑two percent of their income on food, against six percent for the highest, and the same gap shows up on utilities.
 This is not a California story either; the same squeeze sits over a Dallas summer.
 Our first gardens are in the East Bay and around Dallas, and because the model is built on the national watershed framework, it runs anywhere in the country.
 A converted yard is one of the few hedges a family actually controls; it lowers the water bill and it grows food at home.
 We build first where summers hit hardest and the grocery store is farthest, because that is where the proof matters most.

-The software stack is in private beta; the first pilot conversions are planned, with more than forty households lined up for the first cohort.
-Mycologists, composters, permaculture practitioners, and suburban “geohackers” are already shaping how the platform is designed, and we will grow.
+The software stack is in private beta, and the field work is already running: Pantree tends seven household food gardens today across the East Bay and Dallas’s southern suburbs, and more than thirty residents have asked to join, deliberately held, because I will not start a yard I cannot return to.
+Mycologists, composters, permaculture practitioners, and suburban “geohackers” are already shaping how the platform is designed.
 The first full pilot, measured start to finish, is what this money starts.

 Alborz Mirzaie